 Taurine was first discovered in the bile of bulls.

-You’ll also get some from meat and a little from dairy.
+There’s also some taurine in meat and a little in dairy.

-It’s found in human breast milk since it’s critical for newborns’ brain and eye development.
-(6)
+It’s found in human breast milk and is added to infant formula since it’s critical for a newborn’s brain and eye development.

-The only known vegetable to contain taurine is nori, the sea vegetable used to wrap sushi.
-(7)
+The only significant plant source of taurine is nori, the sea vegetable used to wrap sushi.

 Currently, the most popular energy drink is Red Bull which contains taurine.

-Someone made the connection between bull and taurine and the rumor got started.
+Someone made the connection between bull and taurine and started a rumor that Red Bull’s taurine came from bulls.

 The taurine used by these companies is chemically created in laboratories.

-It is not financially feasible for them to extract taurine from natural sources, and that includes bull urine!
+It is not financially feasible for them to extract taurine from any natural sources, including bull urine.

 Causes of Taurine Deficiency

-In spite of taurine being abundant in the body, not everyone has enough of it for their needs.
+In spite of taurine being abundant in the body, not everyone has enough of it for optimal health.

-Since it’s found almost exclusively in animal products, vegetarians are at risk for taurine deficiency.
-(11)
+Since it’s found almost exclusively in animal products, vegetarians, and especially vegans, are at risk for taurine deficiency.

-If you are concerned that you have a taurine deficiency, you can try supplementation first since it’s safe to use.
+If you are concerned that you may have a taurine deficiency, you can try supplementation first since taurine is safe to take.

-Or you can get your taurine levels checked with a blood test.
+Or you can talk to your doctor about getting your taurine level checked with a blood test.

 Taurine is essential for a healthy heart, brain, bones, vision, hearing, and more.